zdave-parity/jam-np/simple.md

 introduce preimages.

-The recipient of the announcement is expected to follow up by requesting the preimage using protocol 143, provided the preimage has been requested on chain and the recipient is not already in possession of it.
+The recipient of the announcement is expected to follow up by requesting the preimage using protocol 143, provided the preimage has been requested on chain by the given service and the recipient is not already in possession of it.

 Preimage announcements _should not_ be forwarded to other validators; validators should propagate preimages only be including them in blocks they author.

 ```
+Service ID = u32
+Preimage Length = u32

 Node -> Validator

---> Hash
+--> Service ID ++ Hash ++ Preimage Length
 --> FIN
 <-- FIN
 ```